Facebook secures your cat pix, why can't Equifax protect your data?

 Keys to the Kingdom

 D.J.
-Vogel, a partner at Sikich security and compliance practice firm, said that when they're hired by a hospital to conduct "penetration testing" they might pose as a patient and attempt to get in that way.
+Vogel, a partner in the security and compliance practice at Sikich, a professional services firm, said that when they're hired by a hospital to conduct "penetration testing" they might pose as a patient and attempt to get in that way.
 Or ask for the hospital to give them one of the doctor's laptops to simulate what would happen if that computer got lost or stolen.

 It's a wake-up call for executives when they realize, "Hey, we gave these guys no access — and they got the keys to the kingdom," Vogel told NBC News.